GetEnvy/Envy/Packages/Readme.txt

 --------------------------
-Envy Skin Installer
+Envy Package Installer
 --------------------------

+A package is a standard .zip file, renamed to .envy extension, and containing an appropriate .xml file, with assets.

 Copyright Information
 =====================
-The SkinInstaller is part of Envy (getenvy.com) © 2016
+Packages is part of Envy (getenvy.com) © 2016

 However this software component has been released into the public domain.
 You are free to redistribute and modify it without any restrictions